This post may contain affiliate links. Read the full disclosure here.

 These baked gluten free buffalo cauliflower wings are spicy and a perfect alternative to buffalo chicken for vegetarians.
 They are lightly coated and then dipped in buffalo sauce to give so much flavor and texture.
 You can make a buffalo cauliflower sandwich, vegan buffalo cauliflower tacos or buffalo cauliflower salad with them as well!

 You can serve these vegan buffalo cauliflower wings with vegan ranch dressing or avocado ranch dressing and some celery sticks for Super Bowl parties or any other gathering.
-Since we will be using cauliflower, they are also healthy and not fried and greasy just like my sticky sesame cauliflower, sweet and sour cauliflower, and orange cauliflower recipes!
+Since we will be using cauliflower, they are also healthy and not fried and greasy just like my general tso's cauliflower, sticky sesame cauliflower, sweet and sour cauliflower, teriyaki cauliflower and orange cauliflower recipes!

 The best part is that you only need a few ingredients to make these healthy baked wings.
 If you are a fan of buffalo flavor, you can also try my vegan buffalo chicken dip, buffalo chickpea salad, buffalo hummus, or vegan buffalo mac and cheese!